Readit News logoReadit News

 cwp commented on Apple's On-Device and Server Foundation Models machinelearning.apple.com... · Posted by u/2bit

-cush · a year ago
+cush · 2 years ago

 Reading, no. Selling derivative works using, yes.